Abimael Guzman, the leader of the Shining Path, will not be forgiven.

 She hid at home with her three other children and survived the massacre.

 “Abimael Guzman has caused us a great deal of harm.
-To my children and my husband,” she said “We don’t want to think of that person.
+“We don’t want to think of that person,” she stated to her children and husband.
 He was responsible for the deaths of many innocent people.
 Many children were orphaned.”

 Residents claim that on that fatal day, armed Shining Path insurgents marched into Lucanamarca, forcing everyone into the main town square.